Haivision/srt/docs/socket-groups.md

 At the caller side you can also use some group-member specific options.
-Currently there exists only one option dedicated for the Backup group type, which is priority parameter with a `pri` key.
+Currently there exists only one option dedicated for the Backup group type, which is priority parameter with a `weight` key.
 In the simplified syntax it should be attached to the member parameter:

 ```
-./srt-test-live srt://*?type=backup alpha:5000?pri=1 beta:5000?pri=0 -g udp://239.255.133.10:5999
+./srt-test-live srt://*?type=backup alpha:5000?weight=0 beta:5000?weight=1 -g udp://239.255.133.10:5999
 ```

 Priorities in the Backup group type define which links should be preferred over the others when deciding to silence links in a situation of multiple stable links.
-Also at the moment when the group is connected, the link with highest priority is preferred for activation, and if another link is connected with higher priority it also takes over.
+Also at the moment when the group is connected, the link with highest priority is preferred for activation (greatest weight value), and if another link is connected with higher priority it also takes over.

 Here the `beta` host has higher priority than `alpha`, so when both links are established, it should use the host `beta` to send the data,